Spherically symmetric black hole spacetimes on hyperboloidal slices: Introduction

-Evolving a hyperboloidal slice of spacetime including BHs is particularly challenging, especially in the puncture approach where both the regions inside of the horizons and the asymptotic far field are compactified.
+Evolving a hyperboloidal slice of spacetime including BHs is particularly challenging\footnote{Past experiments in spherical symmetry (subsection 8.2.1 in \cite{\thesis}, also mentioned here at the end of \ssref{ss:gaugebh}) have shown an instability-inducing drift in the variables, not linked to any specific part of the domain.
+This was related mainly to gauge conditions and how they deal with the trumpet and \scrip asymptotics.}, especially in the puncture approach where both the regions inside of the horizons and the asymptotic far field are compactified.
 Constant-mean-curvature (CMC) foliations, where the trace of the physical extrinsic curvature takes a constant value, are well known in the literature, e.g. for the Schwarzschild \cite{Malec:2009hg,Cruz-Osorio:2010rsr,Lee:2011dp} and RN \cite{Tuite:2013hza,Lee:2018kbj} spacetimes.
 Of special interest are those specific CMC slices that correspond to trumpet slices in their corresponding BH geometry: in a certain way these are a generalization of the maximal trumpet slices mentioned above.
 The difference is that CMC slices with non-vanishing trace of the extrinsic curvature asymptotically reach null infinity, and thus can be used as hyperboloidal trumpet slices suitable for evolving a BH spacetime all the way to future null infinity.

 Several works have considered hyperboloidal initial data including BHs.
 Configurations in spherical and in axial symmetry were presented in \cite{Schneemann}, while \cite{Schinkel:2013tka} considered axisymmetric CMC slices for Kerr and \cite{Schinkel:2013zm} studied perturbed Kerr initial data on asymptotic CMC slices.
 The generalization of Bowen-York initial data to hyperboloidal slices for binaries of boosted and spinning BHs was carried out in \cite{Buchman:2009ew}, whereas properties such as the Bondi-Sachs energy and momentum of the above setups were presented in \cite{Bardeen:2011pd}.
 The binary BH scenario was also studied in \cite{schinkelthesis}.
-However, these works were designed with the aim to treat the BHS via excision, and thus not a lot of effort was put into regularising the slides beyond the BH horizon.
+However, these works were designed with the aim to treat the BHS via excision, and thus not a lot of effort was put into regularising the slices beyond the BH horizon.